 History is an important source of inspiration in the French movie industry.
 Many dramas, action movies and comedies take place in a historical setting.
 This page lists five French history movies worth watching.
-Note that the choice is subjective and not based on critics, ratings or historical accuracy.

 The small city of Kayserberg is a must-see in the region.
 Located in the Kayserberg valley between the Vosges and the Alsatian plain, this medieval city with a population of 2,700 inhabitants is typical of the local architecture.